Nithiyanandhanganesan/StockMarket/INDICATOR/CPR_INDICATOR.md

 - IF TC,CP,BC value is very wide, then market will move in sideways.
 - If TC - BC range > 1% of latest close, then we consider it as WIDE CPR
+- Suppose if it breaks the S1 or R1, then Sideways trend might not happen.

 ![wide_cpr.png](images/wide_cpr.png)